rudi547317/ESP-IDF_DHT22_TX/README.md

 ## Project Description
 **Introduction**
 This project aims to collect temperature data from the DHT22 sensor and transmit it using UART communication.
-Additionally one may choose to deploy the use of an XBee and the Zigbee protocol(802.15.4) and the XCTU software to make the device portable.
+Additionally one may choose to deploy the use of an XBee and the Zigbee protocol and the XCTU software to make the device portable.